xolox/python-rsync-system-backup/README.rst

    "``-n``, ``--dry-run``","Don't make any changes, just report what would be done.
 This doesn't create a backup or snapshot but it does run rsync with the ``--dry-run`` option."
+   "``-f``, ``--force``","By default rsync-system-backup refuses to run on non-Linux systems because it was designed specifically for use on Linux.
+The use of the ``-f``, ``--force`` option sidesteps this sanity check.
+Please note that you are on your own if things break!"
    ``--disable-notifications``,"By default a desktop notification is shown (using notify-send) before the system backup starts and after the backup finishes.
 The use of this option disables the notifications (notify-send will not be called at all)."